EMCY

 2. Participation is not possible if at least one juror is the candidate’s teacher.
 Teachers are considered to be regular teachers up to 12 months before the start of the competition.

-3. All rounds of the competition are open to the public (concert attire is required).
+3. All rounds of the competition are open to the public.
 The order of performance for the participants is determined by random selection in the form of a lottery system.

-5. Official piano accompanists will be available free of charge for the competition.
-Participants bringing a private accompanist must cover the costs themselves.
+6. Official piano accompanists will be available free of charge for the competition.
+Competitors bringing a private accompanist must cover the costs themselves.

-6. The decisions of the jury are legally final.
-The jury reserves the right to stop a performance.
+7. The decisions of the jury are legally final.

-10. The competition may be recorded or transmitted and all recordings are the property of the University of Music FRANZ LISZT Weimar.
-The participants agree to this and do not have any publication rights.
+11. The competition may be recorded or transmitted and all recordings are the property of the University of Music FRANZ LISZT Weimar.
+The competitors agree to this and do not have any publication rights.

 Preliminary round with video recording